The Sage Publication is the student news site of Sage Creek High School in Carlsbad, CA

 “I think there are a lot more students applying.
 I know that some of the standardized tests are no longer required for UCs, such as the SAT and ACT,” said Aida Salah, Sage Creek’s avid teacher.
 “This might be encouraging more students to apply, there might be too many students applying and not enough spots available.”

-The SAT and the ACT are useful tools towards strengthening a student’s application.
-However, standardized tests can generate intense anxiety, which can severely impact results, results that many colleges still consider essential in evaluating whether to admit an applicant.
-Also, the SAT and ACT exams aren’t the only indicators that provide college admissions committees information about how well a student will do in college.
+The SAT and the ACT are useful tools towards strengthening a student’s application based on academic success.
+However, standardized tests can generate intense anxiety before taking them according to excelhighschool.com.
+This can severely impact a student’s academic portion of their application that colleges still consider essential in evaluating whether to admit the student.
+SAT and ACT exams aren’t the only indicators that provide college admissions officers data about a student’s future performance in college besides essays and extracurriculars.

 “Others recognize that SAT or ACT scores and application fees can create barriers for some students and do not require these tests for admission, or they have application fee waivers,” said Edwina Williams, Sage Creek’s guidance technician.
 “Students must start the research process early on as they consider prospective colleges and universities.”

 Another major factor in the decline in admission rates is the selectivity of competitive schools.
-Selective colleges generally abide by university yield rates.
-In other words, colleges refer to the percentage of accepted students who choose to enroll there.
+Selective colleges usually take huge interest in examining their early decision applicants.
+In other words, colleges refer to the percentage of accepted students who choose to enroll there/

 If students apply to numerous schools to increase their chances of acceptance, institutions are mindful that they can only attend one,” Williams said.
 “As the number of applications increases, colleges and universities find it more difficult to review them, affecting the acceptance process.”
 Williams added, “Therefore, the institution will take particular measures to identify which students they believe are genuinely interested in attending their school.”

 Colleges don’t like accepting students who are uncertain about attending.
-By driving up their yield rate, colleges can drive down their overall admission rate.
-For instance, if colleges sense that they might be an applicant’s safety school, then they might turn away that applicant’s application even if it’s appealing.
+By driving up their yield rate, colleges can drive down their overall admission rate according to ivywise.com.
+If colleges sense that they might be an applicant’s safety school, then they might put that applicant’s paper in the “not-interested” pile for not showing any interest.

 “Some of the schools don’t have the capacity to hold that many students,” Salah mentioned.

 Colleges take serious interest in the yield rate.
-If applicants don’t keep in touch or follow up with their colleges after applying, those colleges will likely reject them for not showing any interest.
+If applicants don’t keep in touch with their colleges after applying, those colleges will likely reject them for not showing any fervor.

-Finally, when universities need to maximize their yield rates, they employ waitlists more than they did the previous year.
-In order to reduce the numerous applicants, selective colleges and Ivy League schools waitlist more and more qualified applicants.
-If applicants get into a college that they prefer over their waitlisted college, then that school won’t consider admitting them.
+Finally, when universities need to maximize their yield rates, they issue waitlists more than they did the previous year.
+In order to reduce the numerous applicants, selective colleges and top tier schools defer more and more qualified applicants.
+If applicants get accepted into a college that they prefer over their waitlisted college, then that college won’t consider admitting them according to sparkadmission.com.

-However, if the applicants decide to stay at their waitlisted college, admissions officers will re-evaluate them before making a final decision.
+However, if the applicants decide to stay at their waitlisted college, admissions officers will re-evaluate their applications before making a final decision.
 Today, Ivy League schools and other selective schools are active on their waiting lists.
-This can be frustrating for students who are uncertain about choosing their dream schools before college decision dates.
+This can be hard for students who are having trouble choosing their dream schools before college decision dates in the winter.

 The prevalence of unpredictability, uncertainty, yield rates and college applications is the backbone of plummeting admission rates.

 If applicants want to seek out a solution to low admission rates, the best they can do is make smart choices when applying.
-Applicants can apply to all their selective and safety colleges through Early Decision.
+Applicants can apply to a mix of far-reaching and safety colleges through Early Decision.
 During the application process, applicants can concentrate on presenting themselves to the admissions officers effectively while adding additional credits to their applications.

 “My advice would be to check in with your school counselor and start studying now to prepare for college,” Frumenti advised.

-If applicants need assistance while applying to their selective schools, they can always discuss their plans with Sage Creek’s guidance counselors or visit Sage Creek’s College planning and tutoring department for more materials.
+If applicants need assistance before applying to top tier schools, they can always discuss their plans with Sage Creek’s guidance counselors or visit Sage Creek’s College planning and tutoring department.

 “I think that it can be stressful and that a student needs to plan ahead,” Salah said.“When it comes to the college process in your senior year, you really need more time to begin your essays while managing your classes.”